rmcsharry/ernest-site/old-documentation/index.md

 +++
-date = "2016-06-06"
+date = "2016-05-17"
-title = "Overview"
+title = "Introduction"
 category = "documentation"
 showChildren=true
 [menu.documentation]
-  name = "Overview"
+  name = "Introduction"
   weight = -100
-  identifier = "index"
+  identifier = "intro"
   parent = "Introduction"
 +++

-# Overview of Ernest
+# Introduction to Ernest

+Welcome to the intro guide to Ernest!
+This guide is the best place to start with Ernest.
+We cover what Ernest is, what problems it can solve, how it compares to existing software, and contains a quick start for using Ernest.

+If you are already familiar with the basics of Ernest, the documentation provides a better reference guide for all available features as well as internals.

+## What is Ernest?

 Ernest is an application and infrastructure orchestration and automation engine.
 Ernest takes the complexity and people out of DevOps, simplifying the process of creating and managing even the most complex environments.